-Loss of identification tag or security access should be reported immediately to your manager/supervisor and Building Maintenance.
+Loss of identification tag or security access should be reported immediately to your manager/supervisor the Building Maintenance Business Unit.

 This section only applies to employees who require a driving licence as a mandatory requirement of their position and employees who use Council vehicles.